xiix0/scam/README.md

-He that is giddy thinks the world turns round.
+He jests at scars who never felt a wound.
-		-- William Shakespeare, "The Taming of the Shrew"
+		-- Shakespeare, "Romeo and Juliet, II.
+2"